anhnguyendepocen/math-244/labs.md

 permalink: /labs/
 ---

-We dedicate every Friday to gaining experience with these methods and concepts in a computing environment.
+We dedicate labs to gaining experience with these methods and concepts in a computing environment.
 Our tool of choice will be R, software that vastly amplifies your power to explore, visualize, and model data.
 Reed's RStudio server is accessible by going to [https://rstudio.reed.edu/](https://rstudio.reed.edu/)